j23414/test_binder/README.md

 ## Introduction

 Bioinformatic analysis pipelines written in python can be shared in an interactive document called a Jupyter Notebook.
-Notebooks generally have two sections:
+Notebook sections are usually one of two types:

 * Markdown - text/documentation of your analysis
 * Code - Python code chunks that run the analysis